Hasan082/FastAPI-ToDo-API-with-PostGre-Database/README.md

 ### `database.py`

 Contains the database configuration using SQLAlchemy.
-Defines `SessionLocal` for creating database sessions and initializes the SQLite database.
+Defines `SessionLocal` for creating database sessions and initializes the PostgreSQL database connection.

 ### `models.py`